December 4, 2023

 A cool feature about the updated toy is that the more you tickle him and make him laugh, he’ll start to shake and laugh even harder.
 Kids today can press Tickle Me Elmo’s tummy or squeeze his foot to hear his funny phrases, giggles, and chuckles.
 The original Tickle Me Elmo only had an activator in his belly.

 Many places, actually.
 Updated versions of the red plush toy can be found at major toy stores, online, and general retailers.
 However, if you want to get your paws on an original Tickle Me Elmo from 1996, your best bet is going to be eBay.

-Where are all those Elmos today that 90s kids pressed their parents for?
-Think it’s time to head into your parents attic and check if your Tickle Me Elmo from 1996 doll still works?
-Just don’t skin it, it’s weird.
+Where are all those vintage Elmos 90s kids pressed their parents for?
+Perhaps it’s time to head into your parent’s attic and check if your Tickle Me Elmo from 1996 still works.
+Just don’t skin it – it’s weird.